+Exams must be taken on the date and at the time scheduled.
 All exams are conducted under the same ground-rules.
 The exams are closed-book, closed-note, except that students may bring to the exam room a small number of pages of notes.
 You'll be expected to bring and use a calculator.
 Laptops and other computers are not allowed.
 No devices are permitted that allow wireless communication, such as smart phones.
-To receive full credit, you must show work leading up to the answer, not just the answer itself.
-For students with DSP accommodations, please contact Professor Nazaroff at least two weeks ahead of each exam to initiate the arrangements.
+To receive full credit for problems requiring quantitative analysis, you must show work leading up to the answer, not just the answer itself.
+For students with DSP accommodations, please contact Professor Nazaroff at least three weeks ahead of each exam to initiate the arrangements.